lvws/gitskills/README.md

 # gitskills
 ## this a test!
-  this is a dev test and simple. dev add newfea add
+  this is a dev test and simple.
+  dev add
+  issue 101 is sloved